-Seasonal affective disorder, or also known as SAD, is a type of depression that you experience during certain seasons or times of year.
-Depression is a low mood that lasts for a long time, and affects your everyday life.
+Seasonal affective disorder, or also known as SAD, is a type of depression that you experience during certain seasons or times of the year.
+Depression is a low mood that lasts for a long time and affects your everyday life.

 But if these feelings are starting to interfere with your day to day life, it could be a sign that you have depression.
-If they keep coming back at the same time of year, you might have seasonal affective disorder or ‘seasonal depression’ and doctor would diagnose you with these.
+If they keep coming back at the same time of year, you might have Seasonal Affective Disorder or ‘Seasonal Depression’ and a doctor would diagnose you with these.

 Signs You Might Have Seasonal Affective Disorder

-People suffering with SAD can experience these symptoms in phases and then they are separated by “manic” periods where they feel happy, energetic and much more sociable.
+People suffering from SAD can experience these symptoms in phases and then they are separated by “manic” periods where they feel happy, energetic and much more sociable.

 Possible signs of SAD include:

-1) Feeling sad, low, tearful, guilty or hopeless
+- Feeling sad, low, tearful, guilty or hopeless (how to validate yourself)

 Below are some tips from NHS that can help you to relieve Seasonal Affective Disorder.

 Try to get as much natural sunlight as you can.
-Try a brief walk at lunchtime or sitting near windows when at home.
+Try a brief walk at lunchtime or sit near windows when at home.
 Keep your work and living space as light and airy as possible.
-In this country, lots of natural sunlight can be hard, especially in the winter, but you can invest in light boxes which help expose you to natural type light.
+In this country, lots of natural sunlight can be hard, especially in the winter, but you can invest in lightboxes which help expose you to natural type light.